 The same thing will happen multiple times on my trip as I jump around the cell towers and service providers along the route.
 It might be tempting to blame it on the train, but it’s really that the Internet was never meant to work this way.
 We weren’t meant to be carrying around pocket supercomputers that roam across lossy, noisy networks all the while trying to remain productive while complaining about sub-second delays in app response time.

 One proposed solution to these problems is QUIC: a new way to send packets across the Internet that takes into account what a messy place the Internet really is.
-A place where people don’t stand still and use the same IP address all the time (the horror!), a place where packets get lost because of radio reflections off concrete buildings (the madness!), a place with no Waze (the insanity!) where congestion comes and goes without a live map.
+A place where people don’t stand still and use the same IP address all the time (the horror!), a place where packets get lost because of radio reflections off concrete buildings (how awful!), a place with no Waze (how terrible!) where congestion comes and goes without a live map.

 QUIC tries to make an HTTPS connection between a computer (phone) and server work reliably despite the poor conditions, it does this with a collection of technologies.